Dr Meena Kanagasabapathy

 There is further information about prescription exemptions and fees on the NHS website

-Our Pharmacist Susan Marsh is available Monday to Friday 09.00- 13.00 at the Girton Dispensary, to dispense prescriptions and offer advice regarding medication.
+Our Dispensary Manager is available Monday to Friday 09.00- 13.00 at the Girton Dispensary, to dispense prescriptions and offer advice regarding medication.

 We are committed to providing the best service we can to our patients, and feel that the Dispensary is an extremely important part of this committment to Girton residents.